-Cubed pieces of pork belly are dry rubbed then slow-smoked to build a nice outer bark, then wrapped with liquid and honey to braise and render into a melt in your mouth meat nugget.
+Cubed pieces of seasoned pork belly are slow-smoked to build a nice outer bark, then cooked in a sweet sauce to braise and render into melt-in-your-mouth meat nugget.

-These are good for almost any occasion as a finger-food appetizer or as part of a larger entree.
+These are good for almost any occasion as a finger-food appetizer or with slider buns or tacos for more of a meal.

 Tips for buying pork belly

-For pork belly burnt ends, you want 4lbs to 5 lbs of pork belly with the skin off and a balanced meat to fat ratio.
-The center cut of pork belly has the best meat to fat ratio and makes excellent pork belly burnt ends.
+For pork belly burnt ends, you want 4 to 5 lbs of pork belly with the skin off and a balanced meat-to-fat ratio.
+The center cut of pork belly has the best meat-to-fat ratio and makes excellent pork belly burnt ends.

 Big box stores like Costco or Sam’s Club package pork belly commercially.
 The vacuum packs come in larger sizes and often multi-packs.
 These stores also allow you to buy wholesale by the case.
 This is most economical as it’s priced at the wholesale price, and you can freeze the portions you don’t cook immediately.